ChetanSahu07/backend/readme.md

 -- Always remember the try catch and async await while connecting to db because db is another continent.
--- As early as possible , import the dotenv to our file because it make access of every .env file to all other files. traditional method to import dotenv : require('dotenv').config({path:'./env'}) but we will use another method
+-- As early as possible , import the dotenv to our file because it make access of every .env file to all other files. traditional method to import dotenv : require('dotenv').config({path:'./env'}) but we will use another method which need change in dev script.

+## we use app.use() for middlewares and having configurations

+## step 5
+Install cookie-parser and cors then import it in app.js